Haida Gwaii Summer Terms

 Instructors: Nancy Turner and Kii'iljuus Barbara Wilson

 Ethnoecology is the study of cultural ecological knowledge and of the interactions between human societies and their environments, including other species.
 Ethnobotany is the study of the direct interrelationships between people and the plants, past, present and future.
 In this course we address these topics within the context of Haida culture and language and the ecosystems of Haida Gwaii.
 We will discuss the historical roots of ethnoecology and ethnobotany, the directions & trends in these fields over the past century, and their relevance in today’s world.
 We will learn to identify key plants and ecosystems and their cultural importance, will focus on traditional land and resource management systems, and discuss issues of ethics and intellectual properties rights in relation to Indigenous Peoples’ knowledge.
 We will meet Haida knowledge holders and language experts, will hear some of the ancient stories that bind people with their environments, learn about cultural practices and taboos, and undertake experiential learning on Haida territory.
 We will also interact with secondary school students from Haida Gwaii, undertake a collaborative ethnobotany project at the Haida Heritage Centre at Ḵay Llnagaay, and participate in a field trip with botanists attending the Botany BC* meetings on Haida Gwaii.
-Assignments will include a write-up, presentation and brief exhibit “blurb” on a selected culturally important plant with its Haida name, a literature review, a practical planting/transplanting project at Ḵay Llnagaay, and a short term paper on a topic relevant to the course.
+Assignments will include a write-up, presentation and brief exhibit “blurb” on a selected culturally important plant with its Haida name, a literature review, a practical planting/transplanting project at Ḵay Llnagaay, and a short essay on biocultural diversity.
 Prerequisites for the course: first year biology and/or botany and/or ecology at a post-secondary institution.

 "The Haida Gwaii Semester was truly life changing.
 I came away with a deeper understanding and appreciation of community, multi-disciplinary collaboration, and traditional knowledge.
 I made meaningful friendships, felt inspired each and everyday, and really felt I was my best self.
 The communities on Haida Gwaii deserve just as much, if not more admiration as the natural environment that they are built on.
 I am incredibly grateful for the experiences that I came away with because of the generosity of those that call Haida Gwaii home.”